mecanicascience/WaterDropEngine/README.md

 If you use `Visual Studio Code`, you can open the current repository by running `code .` in the terminal in the root of the project.
 Then 4 different running configurations are available:
 - `Trace editor` to run the editor in debug mode with tracing enabled.
 - `Debug editor` to run the editor in debug mode without tracing.
-- `Release game` to release the editor in release mode.
+- `Release editor` to run the editor in release mode.
+- `Trace game` to run the game in debug mode with tracing enabled.
+- `Debug game` to run the game in debug mode without tracing.
-- `Release game` to release the game in release mode without the editor.
+- `Release game` to run the game in release mode.

 <br />